 How to Become an HVAC Technician

-To become an HVAC technician, you should have a high school diploma or GED, plus specialized education.
-Other more specialized (and higher paying) HVAC positions typically need additional instruction or qualifications.
+To become an HVAC technician, you should have a high school diploma or GED, as well as comprehensive instruction.
+Other more specialized (and higher paying) HVAC careers typically must have extra instruction or certifications.

-You can be certified by going to classes at a community college or trade school.
-How long it takes to become an HVAC technician depends on the program, which is usually six months to two years.
-Your employer could also want NATE certification.
-This refers to North American Technician Excellence, this industry-leading certification expands your technical know-how to help you better serve customers.
+You can be certified by taking classes at a community college or trade school.
+How long it takes to become an HVAC technician is linked to the program, which is usually six months to two years.
+Your employer may also want NATE certification.
+This stands for North American Technician Excellence, this top accreditation increases your technical know-how to help you better serve customers.

-Career Explorer reports that technicians who have expertise with tablets, electronics and troubleshooting will be in great demand as equipment evolves.
+Career Explorer says that technicians who can work with tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.

 According to Midwest Technical Institute, attending a technical or trade school usually runs around $15,000.
 A community college typically runs around $5,000 annually.
 By comparison, the average student debt for a bachelor’s degree is $25,921.